 Contact Jacques Lalonde

 Born in British Columbia, Ross discovered Hockey at the age of six and "a love affair was born."
 Hockey Night in Canada-he never missed a Saturday night.
 Ross' family was too poor to play Ice Hockey, but he had excelled at every other type of Hockey he played.
-Street, gym, ball, cosom, table top, bubble, politics of hockey-he played them all, passionately.
+Street, gym, ball, cosom, table top, bubble, politics of Hockey, he played them all, passionately.
 (He plays Ice Hockey now.)
 Ross' passion for all types of Hockey is stronger today than ever.
-He loves the modern game-speed, finesse, contact and smart thinking.
+He loves the modern game of speed, finesse, contact and smart thinking.
 Every continent is producing world-class players.
-Ross is the Historian and Collector on our team and he will share his knowledge about the early "Hockeyists" who brought their traditional homeland games to our ponds, rivers, fields and streets.
+Ross is the Historian and Collector on our team and he will share his knowledge about the early "Hockeyists" who brought their traditional homeland games to our ponds, rivers, fields, streets and arenas.

 Contact Ross Judge